calcuis/llama-core/README.md

 [llama.cpp](https://github.com/ggerganov/llama.cpp)
 page [gguf.us](https://gguf.us)
 #### build from llama_core-(version).tar.gz (examples below are for CPU)
-According to the latest note inside vs code, msys64 is recommended by Microsoft; or you can opt w64devkit or etc. as source of your gcc and g++ compilers.
+According to the latest note inside vs code, msys64 is recommended by Microsoft; or you can opt w64devkit or etc. as source/location of your gcc and g++ compilers.
 #### for windows user(s):
 ```
 $env:CMAKE_GENERATOR = "MinGW Makefiles"